 "It is entirely feasible that he will no longer feel safe now that he's been attacked there, it is also likely that this could negatively affect his mental health if he is forced to remain somewhere that he doesn't feel safe and reminds him of the attack.
 But then of course he might not feel safe anywhere and the effects of being attacked twice, no…three times now, all in places he feels safe, means that he might not feel safe anywhere, in which case he will likely have a breakdown."

-"Is that likely?"
+"Is that really likely?"
 Steve asked.

 The doctor sighed.
 "The pregnancy won't help in this case.
-He's been attacked twice while pregnant, this time he's heavily pregnant and the fear for his baby will add to his own fear, which makes a breakdown more likely, the sooner we have him talk to his psychiatrist the sooner we'll know how he's thinking and what sort of state he is in."
+He's been attacked twice while pregnant, this time he's heavily pregnant and the fear for his baby will add to his own fear, which makes a breakdown more likely, the sooner we have him talk to his psychiatrist the sooner we'll know how he's thinking and what sort of state he is in mentally."

 Clint sighed and held Harry's small hand tighter.
 He swore then and there that he'd do his utmost to help Harry through this, Harry and the baby both and he was sure that the other Avengers and S.H.I.E.L.D would help him too, they had to find these people who were attacking Harry, they had to find them and get them into S.H.I.E.L.D custody and find out why the hell they were chasing after Harry so hard before neutralising the threat.
 It was only going to get worse after the baby was born; Clint had no doubts that Harry would give his life for their baby.
 He had already protected their baby, a baby that he hadn't wanted in the first place, with his own leg, his already injured leg, and now he might not even be able to walk again, but he hadn't even thought about that when he had done it, all he had thought about was protecting their unborn baby.

 Harry woke up slowly and groggily, floating on a cloud of drugs.
-He could tell he was being weaned off of drugs because his mouth was as dry as bone and his thoughts and memories were fuzzy along with his heavy body that he couldn't move properly.
+He could tell he was being weaned off of the drugs because his mouth was as dry as bone and his thoughts and memories were fuzzy along with his heavy body that he couldn't move properly.

 "Can you hear me Harry?"
 A voice asked him softly, all Harry could make out was that the voice was male.